gcstaublin/gcstaublin.github.io/_posts/2018-05-13-another-css-in-js-post.md

 Micah suggests to keep "front-end minded developers involved in your markup and styles".
 My concern is that we're too eager to consider the fundamentals less important as the front end continues to change.

-All this might seem like a hyperbolic jump in logic, but if we're being honest and acknowledging that developers struggle with CSS, using technology to solve that deficiency might not be our best path forward.
+All this might seem like a hyperbolic jump in logic.
+Afterall, we're supposed to be talking about writing CSS, right?
+If we're being honest and acknowledging that developers struggle with CSS, is technology the best solution?
+Are we causing more issues for ourselves six months to a year from now?

 Another point Goldbolt makes in his article is the challenges of using reusable mixins and functions:

 > …  I agree that writing our styles in JavaScript makes them less accessible to other components wanting to reuse variables, mixins and functions.
 The variable problem can certainly be remedied by moving those important values into Tokens (or some JSON'esque file that JS and Sass can read).
 Mixins and Functions, on the other hand, are more difficult to produce cross platform and will either need to be duplicated, or accepted as a 'lost in translation' casualty.

 For me, this is huge.
-Teaching a developer unfamiliar with CSS to use a system of mixins is better and more predictable than teaching a developer the specifics of flexbox or even styling a button element.
+Teaching a developer to use a system of mixins is easier and more predictable than teaching a developer the specifics of flexbox, grid or the simple act of styling a button.

 I'd rather provide that developer with the opportunity to do something like this.